Part of the complete Xbox One Getting Started Experience.

 There are two types of system updates you’ll see: available system updates and mandatory system updates.

-Each night, when the console is in Instant-On mode, it will check to see whether any updates are available.
+Each night, if your console is set to receive automatic updates, it will check to see whether any updates are available.
 By default, these updates will be downloaded and installed when the console isn’t being used.
 This reduces the impact updates have on your Xbox One experience, and they won’t block you from connecting to Xbox Live until they become mandatory.
-You can modify your console’s ability to download and install updates by changing its power mode.
-Here’s how:
+To set your console to receive automatic updates:

 Mandatory updates are very similar to the update experience on Xbox 360.

-You should only see this type of update if you’ve chosen to either put your console into an energy-saving power mode, or if you’ve disconnected your console from Xbox Live for a period of time.
+You should only see this type of update if you’ve disconnected your console from Xbox Live for a period of time.
 Most updates start as available system updates, but if you don’t perform the update while it’s in the available state, you’ll be forced to do so when it switches to mandatory.

 During the mandatory state, you’ll receive a notice that there’s a system update available.
 You’ll have only a few options from this screen: